Rate Capping

 What is rate capping?

 The Fair Go Rates system caps the increase to Council’s total revenue from general rates and the municipal charge to a figure based on the Consumer Price Index.
 Each year the Minister for Local Government will set the rate cap for the next financial year.
-A rate cap of 2.5 per cent for the 2016/2017 financial year was announced in December 2015, and applies to all Victorian Councils.

 In circumstances where the rate cap is insufficient to fund the provision of services and infrastructure to the community Council can apply to the Essential Services Commission for an increase higher than the cap.